nus-cs2113-AY2021S1/tp/docs/team/ang-cheng-jun.md

 In addition, I always get involved in discussion on a better implementation of method in the function.
 Most of our discussion is on Zoom.

 #### Contributions beyond the project team:
-Provided post feedback to other project teams on the bug i encountered during the PE Dry Run.Refer the link below on some of my post feedback to other project through the issue tracker.
+Provided post feedbacks to other project teams on the bug i encountered during the PE Dry Run.
+Refer the links below on some of my post feedback to other project team through the issue tracker.

 * [Bug Issue 1](https://github.com/Ang-Cheng-Jun/ped/issues/9)
 * [Bug Issue 2](https://github.com/AY2021S1-CS2113-T13-2/tp/issues/220)